Ten Things You Should Know About Montreal Traffic

 10.)
 There’s a lot of it (traffic, that is).

 This entry was posted on Wednesday, October 22nd, 2008 at 1:40 pm and is filed under Ten Things You Should Know, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.